 Fifty years of observations

-KCG BPS is the joint responsibility of us and the Bureau of Meteorology (BoM).
+KCG BAPS is the joint responsibility of us and the Bureau of Meteorology (BoM).
 The BoM funds and operates the station.
 We are responsible for ensuring quality data and analysis.

 This year the site reached a landmark of 50 years of continuous monitoring data.
 The program collected its first air samples in March 1972.
 At this time CO2 concentration was recorded at 326 parts per million molar (ppm).
 Since then, baseline measurements have risen by nearly 30 per cent.